EnviroDIY/ModularSensors/README.md

 - Most variants have one SPI port configured by default (likely pins 22 (MISO), 23 (MOSI), and 24 (SCK)).
 Chip select/slave select and card detect pins vary by board.
 - Most variants have one I2C (Wire) interface configured by default (likely pins 20 (SDA) and 21 (SCL)).
 - There are up to _6_ total "sercom" ports hard which can be configured for either hardware serial, SPI, or I2C (wire) communication on this processor.
 See https://learn.adafruit.com/using-atsamd21-sercom-to-add-more-spi-i2c-serial-ports/overview for more instructions on how to configure these ports, if you need them.
-- AltSoftSerial is not directly supported on the AtSAMD21, but with some effort, the timers could be configured to make it work.
+- AltSoftSerial is not supported on the AtSAMD21.
+- SoftwareSerial_ExtInts is not supported on the AtSAMD21.
-- SoftwareSerial_ExtInts is not supported at all on the AtSAMD21.
+- NeoSWSerial is not supported at all on the AtSAMD21.
 - Any digital pin can be used with SDI-12.
 - Because the USB controller is built into the processor, your USB serial connection will close as soon as the processor goes to sleep.
 If you need to debug, I recommend using a serial port monitor like [Tera Term](https://ttssh2.osdn.jp/index.html.en) which will automatically renew its connection with the serial port when it connects and disconnects.
 Otherwise, you will have to rely on lights on your alert pin or your modem to verify the processor is waking/sleeping properly.
 - There is a completely weird bug that causes the code to crash if using input pin 1 on the TI ADS1115 (used for the Campbell OBS3+, Apogee SQ212, and raw external voltages).
 I have no idea at all why this happens.
 Pins 0, 2, and 3 all work fine.
 Just don't use pin 1.
+This only seems to apply to the SAMD21 boards.
 ___

 #### AtMega2560 (Arduino Mega)